 9.2.
-To avoid any doubt, the introduction of new or toughening of existing sanctions by foreign states shall not be considered a suspending or resolving condition of concluded agreements.
-If in the opinion of one of the Parties executing the agreement becomes impossible in the abovementioned circumstances, the Parties undertake to enter into negotiations in order to discuss changing or terminating the legal relations between them.
+For the avoidance of doubt, the introduction of new or toughening of existing sanctions by foreign states is not considered as a suspensive or resolutory condition of concluded Agreements.
+If, in the opinion of one of the Parties, the execution of the Agreement becomes impossible in the abovementioned circumstances, the Parties undertake to enter into negotiations in order to discuss the reasonability of changing or terminating the legal relations between them.

 10. FINAL PROVISIONS

 10.1.
-Agreements shall be executed in two copies of equal legal force, one for each Party.
+The Agreements shall be executed in two copies of equal legal force, one for each Party.

 10.2.
-Agreements shall be concluded in English (or German) and the national language of the state of incorporation of the Company rendering the Services.
-In case of discrepancies between the texts of agreements in different languages, the text in the national language of the state where the Company rendering the Services is incorporated shall prevail.
+The Agreements shall be concluded in English (or German) and the national language of the state at the place of incorporation of the Company which renders the Services.
+In case of any inconsistency between versions of Agreements in different languages, the text in the national language of the state where the Company rendering the Services is incorporated shall prevail.

-10.3.
-No changes, modifications, or amendments to the concluded agreements shall be valid and binding on the Parties unless introduced by a respective written agreement signed by the authorized representatives of the Parties.

 10.4.
+No changes, modifications, or amendments to the concluded Agreements shall be valid and binding on the Parties unless introduced by a respective written agreement signed by the authorized representatives of the Parties.

-If the Parties send the duly signed agreement via facsimile, fax, or send a scanned copy via e-mail, such copy shall be deemed to be effective, and considered to be an original of the agreement up until the moment the original copy of the Agreement is received by the Parties.
-However, in any case, the Parties undertake to provide each other with the originals of the agreement within 20 (twenty) days of the date of signing.
+10.5.
+If the Parties send the duly signed Agreement via facsimile, fax or send a scanned copy via e-mail, such copy shall be deemed to be effective, and considered to be an original of the Agreement up until the moment the original copy of the Agreement is received by the Parties.
+However, in any case, the Parties undertake to provide each other with the originals of the Agreement within 20 (twenty) days of the date of its signing.

-10.6.
-These GTC are published on the Company’s website at: www.schneider-group.com/general_terms_and_conditions.

 10.7.
+This GTC are published on the Company’s website at the link: www.schneider-group.com/general_terms_and_conditions

-These GTC shall apply to relationships between the Parties provided that they are included in the text of the relevant agreement by reference.
+10.8.
+These GTC shall apply to relationships between the Parties provided that they are included in the text of the relevant Agreement by reference.